open-ortho/dent-oip/README.md

 A development build of the document is available [here](http://brillig.org/~afm/ada-1107/html/)

+## Automatic table building

+The tables in the appendices are built from CSV files, which are located in `source/tables/generated`.
+These files are automatically generated from the CSV files located in `source/tables`.
+You can edit the files in `source/tables` with a spreadsheet as necessary, then save back in CSV format.
+There is a Python script that generates called `view_maker.py` which does job.

+The script loads the CSV files into an SQLite database and then builds the tables into a _temp table, row by row, which a large SQL command.
+The temp tables are then exported into CSV in the `generated` folder.
+And that's where the RestructuredText files refer to.

+There is a potential problem with the SQL script: apparently while it works fine with Python 3.10 and sqlite 3.37, the script bonks with an SQL error when around FROM clause.
+See PANIO-227.

 ## Editing

 Whoever is willing to make content contributions to the document is considered